 This command in its most common form takes two arguments: the pattern to search for and which files to search for.

-- To recurse the directories or files in Vim, you have this strange syntax called star-star.
+To recurse the directories or files in Vim, you have this strange wildcard called star-star wildcard.
 For example, to search recursively in all files and directories in PWD:

 :vim Xanadu **

-Once you are comfortable with the star-star syntax, you will find it very convenient to use:
+Once you are comfortable with the star-star wildcard, you will find it very convenient to use:

 :vim Xanadu ../include/**/*.h

 One trick I like to use a lot is to search for the current word under the cursor in the files.
 I first press

 * so that the word is selected.
 Then I use this empty pattern to search for it:

 External grep is nothing but Vim invoking the commandline grep in a shell child process.
 This is super dumb: Vim just invokes whatever you pass it verbatim and grabs the grep output, parses it and fills it in the Quickfix window.

 To search in all files in the PWD: